How To Treat Menopause Symptoms Naturally

 Because your skin manufactures vitamin D when exposed to the sun, sunlight is your primary source of vitamin D. As you age, your skin becomes less effective in producing it.

 If you don't get enough sun or cover up your skin, taking a vitamin D supplement or eating more vitamin D-rich foods may be necessary.
 Oily fish, eggs, cod liver oil, and vitamin D-fortified meals are all good sources.

 2. Achieve And Maintain A Healthy Body Mass Index (BMI)

 During menopause, it's usual to gain weight.
-Changes in hormones, age, lifestyle, and genetics may all contribute to this.
-Gaining additional body fat, particularly around the waist, raises your risk of ailments including heart disease and diabetes.
+Changes in hormones, age, lifestyle, and genetics may contribute to this.
+Increasing body fat, particularly around the waist, raises your risk of heart disease and diabetes.

 Furthermore, your body weight may have an impact on your menopausal symptoms.
 In one research of 17,473 postmenopausal women, those who dropped at least 10 lbs (4.5 kg) or 10% of their body weight over a year were more likely to have hot flashes and night sweats disappear.

 3. Consume A Variety Of Fruits And Vegetables